yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/connect-to-cluster.md

 ## Prerequisites

-You do not need client certificates in order to connect to your YugabyteDB clusters, but you have to enable server-to-server encryption and client-to-server encryption.
-For more information, see [Enable server-to-server encryption](../server-to-server/) and [Enable client-to-server encryption](../client-to-server).
+In order to connect to your YugabyteDB clusters using encryption in transit, you have to enable client-to-server encryption.
+In addition, you might need to enable server-to-server encryption (see [Enable server-to-server encryption](../server-to-server/) and [Enable client-to-server encryption](../client-to-server).

 Each client that connects to a YugabyteDB cluster needs the following file to be accessible on the client computer: